Are You a Lonely Single Mom? How to Redefine Your Story and Feel Connected

 Are you telling yourself that you got duped in some way?
 Are you saying things to yourself like, “There must be something terribly wrong with me!
 All of these other women are married.
 Why did this happen to me?”
 Or are you telling yourself that being a single mom is in the highest possible alignment for you and your children right now?
 And that you are being divinely guided in every moment?

 I don’t believe in coincidences.
-I think we’re all exactly where we are for greater reasons than we can imagine.
+We’re all exactly where we are for greater reasons than we can imagine.
 Regardless of how or why you got here, becoming a single mom is part of the highest plan for you right now.

 Because you aren’t partnered with the father of your child, you’ve been given the opportunity to question and redefine what you want for your life.
 There are so many outcomes at your fingertips.
-You can take this pause to wipe the slate clean and to reinvent yourself.
+You can pause to wipe the slate clean and reinvent yourself.

 2- Don’t allow your story to separate you from other moms.

-Like me, probably many of you have been a single mom at one point and married at another.
+Like me, many of you have probably been a single mom at one point and married at another.
 My experience is that all moms have their struggles.
 We can sometimes push others away, thinking they will never understand our challenges.
-But I’ve found they understand way more than we think.
+But I’ve found they know way more than we think.

 Maybe that’s because being a mom is universal.
 As moms and women, we all go through similar phases of parenting.
-The core experiences are so similar; we just have different external circumstances.
-Focusing on the similarities we share can bring us closer to the women in our lives.
+The core experiences are similar, even though we have different external circumstances.
+Focusing on our similarities can bring us closer to the women in our lives.

-One other side note is to try not to assume things about other women and create a gap.
-Just because a woman is married and everything seems perfect in her life doesn’t mean that she wouldn’t love a friend to have coffee with and share what’s on her heart and mind.
+Another side note is to try not to assume things about other women and create a gap.
+Just because a woman is married and everything seems perfect doesn’t mean she wouldn’t love a friend to have coffee with and share what’s on her heart and mind.
 The single/married status doesn’t mean we are separate.
-We all need connection and friends, especially during the hectic and busy parenting years.
+We all need connection and friends, especially during the hectic parenting years.

 3 – Remember that you are not alone as a single mom.
 You are part of a much larger community.

-Sometimes I can remember feeling very alone.
+Sometimes, I remember feeling very alone.
 I would lose sight of my part in a much bigger community.
 Think for a minute about all of the communities you are connected to.
 Within each one, there are endless ways to feel supported.
-Sometimes we walk around blind to the opportunities right in front of us.
+Sometimes, we walk around blind to the opportunities right before us.

 There is the school community, which usually has many ways to get involved.
 There is the playgroup/ friend community.
 Also, going to soccer games and talking to the other families on the sidelines was always a great way to connect with other parents.
 Then, your neighborhood, workplace community, old friends, new friends, family, etc., are all right there, too.